ashwinvin/websurfx/docs/installation.md

 A `flake.nix` has been provided to allow installing `anvesh` easily.
 It utilizes [nearsk](https://github.com/nix-community/naersk) to automatically generate a derivation based on `Cargo.toml` and `Cargo.lock`.

-The Websurfx project provides 2 versions/flavours for the flake `stable` and `rolling/unstable/edge`.
+The Anvesh project provides 2 versions/flavours for the flake `stable` and `rolling/unstable/edge`.
 The steps for each are covered below in different sections.

 ### Rolling/Edge/Unstable